Lalo Salamanca: Season 6

-Posthumous influence
+Breaking Bad

+Season 2

-When Walter White and Jesse Pinkman kidnap Saul to coerce him into representing Badger, who has been arrested for selling meth, a terrified Saul believes Lalo sent them and says, "It wasn't me! it was Ignacio!".
+In 2008, when Walter White and Jesse Pinkman kidnap Saul to coerce him into representing Badger, who has been arrested for selling meth, a terrified Saul believes Lalo sent them and says, "It wasn't me!
+It was Ignacio!".
 Saul is relieved when Walter and Jesse's confusion confirms they have no connection to Lalo.
+When Jesse asks who Lalo is, Saul dismisses Jesse without explaining any further.

+Post-Breaking Bad

 In 2010, Saul is still not entirely convinced Lalo died, calling him "apparently" dead during a phone call with Kim.
-After being informed by Saul that Mike and Gus are dead, Kim confesses to prosecutors and to Howard's widow, Cheryl.
-She names Lalo as Howard's killer, but admits to Cheryl that though Cheryl has grounds for a wrongful death lawsuit, Kim will likely not face criminal prosecution because the location of Lalo's and Howard's bodies is unknown.
+After being informed by Saul that Mike and Gus are now also dead, Kim confesses the true nature of Howard's death to prosecutors and to Howard's widow, Cheryl.
+She names Lalo as Howard's killer in her affidavit, but admits to Cheryl that although Cheryl has grounds for a wrongful death lawsuit, Kim will likely not face criminal prosecution as most of the witnesses are dead and the location of Lalo's and Howard's bodies remains unknown.

 Reception

 The character Lalo Salamanca and Tony Dalton's performance have received critical acclaim; some critics deemed Lalo one of the best villains on television.
 Reviewing the episode that introduces Lalo, Alan Sepinwall of Rolling Stone said Dalton "makes a solid first impression in the role" and that he hoped for "more than filling in a blank most viewers had long since forgotten existed".
 Sepinwall called the final scene in "Bad Choice Road", in which Lalo confronts Jimmy and Kim, one of the best in the series.
-He praises the lead actors' performances, particularly those of Rhea Seehorn as Kim and Dalton as Lalo.
-Steve Greene of IndieWire, after comparing Lalo to the character Anton Chigurh in the film No Country for Old Men, noted Lalo has "the unpredictability of his impulsive, petulant brother combined with the faux geniality of his chicken CEO rival" and praised Dalton's performance, whom he says "makes that poisonous, affected smile work, especially when it's coupled with Lalo's blatant disregard for bodily harm".
+He praised the lead actors' performances, particularly those of Rhea Seehorn as Kim and Dalton as Lalo.
+Steve Greene of IndieWire, after comparing Lalo to the character Anton Chigurh in the film No Country for Old Men, noted Lalo has "the unpredictability of his impulsive, petulant [cousin] combined with the faux geniality of his chicken CEO rival" and praised Dalton's performance, who he says "makes that poisonous, affected smile work, especially when it's coupled with Lalo's blatant disregard for bodily harm".
 Brian Grubb of Uproxx wrote in his review of the season-five finale, "It is almost unreasonable how good a character Lalo is.
 To pull this off after five seasons of this show and the full run of Breaking Bad, to just up and introduce someone this charming and evil and perfect, is basically showing off".